bearsunday/bearsunday.github.io/manual/en/introduction.md

 ## Ray DI/AOP packages

-All dependencies for application and framework are resolved  [Ray.Di](https://github.com/koriym/Ray.Di) framework.
+All dependencies for an application and framework are resolved  [Ray.Di](https://github.com/koriym/Ray.Di) framework.
 Ray.Di is google guice clone.
 It creates one root object in bootstrap.

-[Ray.Aop](https://github.com/koriym/Ray.Aop) framework enable to separate domain logic and application logic, increased testability and reusability
+[Ray.Aop](https://github.com/koriym/Ray.Aop) framework enables to separate domain logic and application logic, increased testability and reusability

-Once all dependencies are injected and also all cross cutting concerns are bound to specified method **by context**, Its object graph are cached and re-used beyond request.
+Once all dependencies are injected and also all cross cutting concerns are bound to specified method **by context**, Its object graph is cached and re-used beyond request.

 ## Framework Organization